-Ken Kocienda was a software engineer/designer at Apple for over fifteen years and is now the author of “Creative Selection: Inside Apple’s Design Process During the Golden Age of Steve Jobs.”
+My guest today is Ken Kocienda, a software engineer/designer at Apple for over fifteen years.
 After being introduced to the internet in 1994 he taught himself computer programming and made his way through a succession of dot-com-era startups, before landing a job at Apple in 2001.
 He worked on software teams responsible for creating the Safari web browser, iPhone, iPad, and Apple Watch.

 - Pyramid of demos

 - Reality distortion field

 - Creative selection

 - Ken Kocienda